ohiofi/APCSP-projects/104PyParrotTrouble.md

 Create a function called isVolumeAbove65.
 It requires one parameter: volume.
 It returns either True if the volume is above 65, otherwise it returns False.

 Create a function called isNight.
-It requires on parameter: time.
+It requires one parameter: time.
 It returns True if the time is after 10pm or the time is before 7:30am, otherwise it returns False.

 Create a function called buttonPress that:
 - gets the text from volumeLabel, like this: volumeLabel.cget("text") and save it in a volume variable